-More recently, the Raspberry Pi 4 offers an 8 GB RAM model, which is better not only as a desktop but also for hosting databases and servers.
+More recently, the Raspberry Pi 4 offers an 8 GB RAM model, which is better as a desktop and for hosting databases and servers.

 There are many operating systems that can be installed on a Raspberry Pi.
 Apart from the official Raspberry Pi OS (previously known as Raspbian), we have covered installation of Ubuntu MATE on Raspberry Pi.
 And in this tutorial I will cover a step by step Arch Linux installation.